kjhass/PublicKB/Container Services/getting-started-with-kubernetes.md

 The following requirements are needed in order to use these scripts to install Kubernetes on CenturyLink Cloud.

 - A CenturyLink Cloud account
-- VPN access established to your CenturyLink data-center
+- VPN access established to your CenturyLink datacenter

 And